 - Find your company’s profile in Business: Insights Global (BIG).
 Under Company Information,

 - Click on Investment Reports.
-Read the reports from by Thomson Reuters.
+Read the reports from Thomson Reuters.

 - Click on Financials.
-Review the Income, Balance Sheet, Cash flow.
-Use the options to compare your company’s performance to competitors.
+Review the Income, Balance Sheet, and cash flow.
+Use the options to compare your company to competitors.

 2. Find your company’s profile in Mergent Intellect.
 Under Company Details, view the Annual Report.
 This will provide a summary of risks, operations, and possibly a letter to stakeholders.

-For this week, combine your knowledge of the company with books, trade journals, and scholarly journals on topics related to ethics and responsibility.
+Combine your knowledge of the company on topics related to ethics and responsibility.

-- Consider the companies values and operations and brainstorm a list of specific topics that apply to your company.
-Topics might include worker safety, charitable activities, sustainable sourcing, data privacy, fair competition, ethical outsourcing, or responsible waste disposal.
+- Consider the companies values and operations and brainstorm some specific topics to explore.
+Topics might include: worker safety, charitable activities, sustainable sourcing, data privacy, fair competition, ethical outsourcing, or responsible waste disposal.

 Journal Article Citation Example